40ants/reblocks/README.md

 ```
 No reblocks/session:init method defined.
-Please define a method weblocks.session:init to initialize a session.
+Please define a method reblocks.session:init to initialize a session.

 It could be something simple, like this one: